kodaloid/panini-php/README.md

 * Stupidly fast, loading only what's needed to get your views rendered.
 * Initial package including vendor files is less than 1mb, less than 400 files.
 * Has an easy to use routing system, with automatic controller and view discovery.
-* Avoids use of super-global's by using singleton pattern for the App.
-* Output in Twig, Xml, Soap/JSON.
+* Output to Twig, XML, Soap/JSON.
+* Works great alongside popular projects such as React, AngularJS and VueJS.

 ## The Goal

-I like projects like Laravel and CakePHP, they do exactly what you expect of them, and can be relied upon at scale.
-But over time experience has taught me that many of these more popular frameworks have turned into sprawling monsters.

-Dev's have argued that the size is a trade off for ability.
-But to me forcing a developer to start with crazy numbers of source files is verging on criminal.
-Laravel for one dumps near 8000 files into a folder before you even begin a project!
-Yes extracting onto a local drive is faster now days, but you will still have to deploy the project eventually, which for many is slow.

-The aim of Panini PHP is to cut out the bull, and just provide a modern smart and fast framework designed to facilitate RAD (rapid application development).

-It covers the essential features you need such as database management, user management/permissions, caching, etc...
-But crucially keeps compact, allowing you accomplish what you need, with deployment that can take only seconds.
+The goal of Panini PHP is to provide a slim equivalent of modern frameworks like CakePHP and Laravel.
+It covers the essential features you need such as database management, user management/permissions, ajax calls, caching, etc...
+But removes features

 ## Requirements